ALA Division Presidents' Programs, Chair Programs, and other Featured Speakers

 Sunday, June 24, 8:30am - 10:00am

 In this one hour, panel lead discussion, attendees will hear of the growth within our field, carer opportunities and recent changes, as well as the many areas that libraries now have to offer in the area of Support Staff & Technician Assistant positions.
 Attendees will have the opportunity to engage and interact with the panelist in sharing information about their positions and libraries across the country.
+Get details and add to your schedule.

 (MAGIRT) Understanding and Using Spatial Humanities: Digital Mapping at the Forefront of Scholarly Research